ati07/backbone-experiment/Notes.md

  - Trigger add, remove, change, and update Events

 ### get method:
- - get model detail with model id.
+ - By using get method we can obtain model detail with model id.

 ### at method:
- - simplest method to get the model data if your data is sorted.
+ - Simplest method to get the model data if your data is sorted.

+### push method:
+ - By push method we can append data in collection at the end of collection

+### pop method:
+ - Pop method remove and return the last model from collection.

+### shift:
+ - Shift method always remove and return first model from collection.

+### unshift method:
+ - It's add model at the begining in collection.

+### slice method:
+ - By the slice method we can always return a shallow copy of models, we can set the indexes begining and last.

 ### Comparator Method:
- - if you want to sort the model with some attributes you can use comparator method in collection
+ - If you want to sort the model with some attributes you can use comparator method in collection

 ### Sort Method:
  - If we need to sort manually then we can use sort method

 ### pluk Method:

- - Pluk method use to retrive the specific attributs from every models
+ - Pluk method use to retrive the specific attribute's value from every models.

 ### Where Method:
  - where method is find out those all models which we have pass thier attributes in where method.